 Keep reading to find out if you can take the health coverage tax credit.

 SHOP healthcare coverage

-Typically, you must purchase health insurance through the ACA Small Business Health Options Program (SHOP) to receive tax credits.
+Qualifying employers may be able to offer Small Business Health Options Program (SHOP) coverage to employees.
 The Affordable Care Act does not require small businesses to provide health insurance coverage to employees.

 To use the SHOP marketplace to purchase healthcare coverage for your employees, you must:

 - Meet the ACA definition of a small business: 50 or fewer full-time equivalent employees (FTE), not including owners, spouses, partners, or family members of owners